 If you aren’t planning ahead of time and pinning for trends,s chance are you’re losing out.
 If you haven’t noticed this already, the entire platform tends to shift when a major trend hits.

 Take July 4th for example… No matter how much you pin a certain topic, let’s say blogging, your feed will likely be filled with everything red, white and blue from Memorial Day to July 4th.

 Make sure you’re pinning for trends in advance and creating content to relate to those trends.
 Content marketing on Pinterest will take forethought.

 This is a big one and if you aren’t putting in the time to create content and pin consistently then you are wasting your time.

 Running a Pinterest strategy will take time and I don’t mean an hour a week.
 I mean 6-9 months at a bare minimum to see a decent ROI on your work.

 If you are going to put in the time and lean into the changes that Pinterest throws at you then chances are you are going to see a return.

 Be an early adopter and put in the work.
-If you resonate with any of the 11 mistakes businesses make on Pinterest but aren’t sure how to fix it then let us help you.
+If you resonate with any of these mistakes but aren’t sure how to fix them, then let us help you.
 Head over now and book a call with us.
 We might just have what you need.